grepcats/hair-salon/README.md

 ---other features
-Program should allow deletion of a single stylist (with the deletion of their clients) Program should allow deletion of a single client Program should allow updates to a stylist
+Program should allow deletion of a single stylist (with the deletion of their clients)
+Input: Delete(); on Carol
+Output: Delete Carol and all of her Clients.

+Program should allow deletion of a single client
+Input: Delete(); on Tom
+Output: Delete Tom from database.
+Stylist should be unaffected.

+Program should allow updates to a stylist
 Program should allow updates to a client
 Program should allow view of all clients with their respective stylist name